alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

     cf conduit SERVICE_NAME -- psql < DATA_FILE_NAME
     ```

-    where `SERVICE_NAME` is a unique descriptive name for this instance of the service, and `DATA_FILE_NAME` is the SQL file created in the previous step.
+    where `SERVICE_NAME` is a unique descriptive name for this service instance, and `DATA_FILE_NAME` is the SQL file created in the previous step.

 If your source database uses PostgreSQL extensions, you may see some extension errors since we only allow [certain extensions](/#postgresql-extensions-whitelist).
 Contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) if you have any questions.